irakan/my-learning-journey/README.md

         ```
         Here, we're saying that `apples` will always be a number.
 If we try to assign a string, TypeScript will show an error.

-        **Type Inference:** TypeScript tries to figure out the type of a variable.
+        **Type Inference:** TypeScript tries to figure out the type of a variable by itself.
 For example:
         ```typescript
         let apples = 5;
         ```